 9. Seal Leaky Doors

 You may have sealed around your doors years ago.
-But if you frequently use them, the sealants, strips and other insulators will corrode over time.
+But if you frequently use them, the sealants, strips and other insulators will rust over time.

-Feel around your door for spots where it air is getting through and — when possible — seal to reduce the airflow.
+Feel around your door for spots where the air is getting through and — when possible — seal to reduce the airflow.

 10. Add Insulation

 Wait!
 That was 10% we could save using a programmable thermostat and another 30% from proper insulation.
 Plus all of the savings from windows and smart appliance usage.
 With these energy-saving solutions, we could potentially get the cost of AC down to almost nothing.